neptune-ai/docs/docs/getting-started/quick-starts/log_first_experiment.rst

 .. note::

-    You can run this example on Google Colab
+    You can run this quick-start on Google Colab with zero setup.
+Just click on the button above.

 Step 1 - Install neptune-client
 -------------------------------